Wakefield is a high security prison for men, including men convicted of a sex offence, in West Yorkshire.

 Wakefield also runs a number of accredited offending behaviour programmes.

-Some Wakefield Prison residents may qualify for release on temporary licence (ROTL).
+Some prisoners may qualify for release on temporary licence (ROTL).

 Organisations Wakefield works with

-Toe By Toe encourages residents to help others improve their reading and literacy.
+Toe By Toe encourages prisoners to help others improve their reading and literacy.

 Support for family and friends